pteamcloud/poc-team-cloud/setupScripts/README.md

 CREATE A VIRTUAL NETWORK

 You need to attach your VMs or virtual network interface or virtual bridge.
 We are using virtual bridge in this tuto.
-You can easily create a bridge with the bridge command "brctl"
+You can easily create a bridge with the bridge management command "brctl"
 	a) create the bridge bridge_name

 	$ brctl addbr bridge_name